 Dental X-ray cost varies depending on the type and your location.
 On average, a single bitewing X-ray can cost less than a 100 dollars.
 To know more about the x-ray teeth price and 3d dental x-ray cost, contact Desert Lake Dental directly.

-How Much Are Dental X-Rays Without Insurance?
+How Much Are Dental X-Rays Without Insurance in Avondale?

 Without insurance, a full set of dental X-ray images can cost more than $100.
 Individual X-rays, like bitewing or periapical, are generally less expensive.
 For exact costs and to discuss your specific needs, contact Desert Lake Dental at 623-388-5888.